-Depending on their appointment type, the annual performance and merit review of every faculty member is based on expected performance in teaching, research/creative activity, and service as set forth in the department's policy on faculty duties and responsibilities; on any additional assignments and goals specific to the individual; and on progress toward promotion where relevant.
+Depending on their appointment type, the annual performance and merit review of a faculty member is based on expected performance in teaching, research/creative activity, and/or service as set forth in the department's guidelines on faculty duties, responsibilities, and workload; on any additional assignments and goals specific to the individual; and on progress toward promotion where relevant.
 Meritorious performance in teaching, scholarship, and service is assessed in accordance with the same criteria that form the basis for promotion decisions.